-The PHA will notify the family of its decision within 10 business days of receiving the family's request.
+When possible, the PHA will notify the family of its decision within 10 business days of receiving the family's request.

 PART II: UNIT OFFERS

 24 CFR 1.4(b)(2)(ii); 24 CFR 960.208

 The PHA must assign eligible applicants to dwelling units in accordance with a plan that is consistent with civil rights and nondiscrimination laws.